 Common Workplace Injuries: Repetitive Motion Injuries

 What Are the Time Limits for Filing a Workers’ Comp Claim?

-• Investigate Your Claim – Your attorney will investigate your claim to determine the cause of your repetitive stress injuries and demonstrate they were caused by your job duties.
+• Investigate your claim to identify the cause of the repetitive stress injuries and prove they are job-related.

-• Negotiate with the Insurance Company – Your attorney will negotiate with the insurance company on your behalf to get you the maximum compensation possible.
+• Negotiate with the insurance company to secure the maximum compensation for you.

+Common Workplace Injuries: Repetitive Motion Injuries